stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/HASH/HASH_ContextSwap/readme.txt

 @par Example Description

-This example provides a short description of how to use the HASH peripheral to save and restore hash context to serve a high priority hash operation.
+This example shows how to use the HASH peripheral to save and restore hash context to serve a high priority hash operation.

 For this example, no DMA is used for data transfer.
 The SHA-1 and MD5 digests can be displayed on a PC HyperTerminal using the USART.